Blog >

 CBD-rich strains can provide both medical and recreational consumers desired outcomes.
 However, you aren't likely to notice the effects the way you might with THC.

-Rather than binding to CB1 and CB2 receptors, Some may say that small doses of THC found in CBD technically makes it psychoactive.
+Rather than binding to CB1 and CB2 receptors, some may say that small doses of THC found in CBD technically makes it psychoactive.
 CBD is believed by some to regulate how cannabinoids, including THC, interact with the body, not the mind.
 Under US law, CBD-dominant strains must have less than .3% THC.

 Regardless if you consider CBD psychoactive or not, one of the more exciting ways CBD regulates cannabinoid effects may be how it "offsets" the impact of THC.
 While there is still more research to be done, various studies have indicated CBD has the potential to reduce or prevent someone from experiencing unwanted effects from taking in an excessive dose of THC.